udingpudding/udingpudding/README.md

 ## Hi Folks👋

 🎓 **About Me**
 I’m Uday, a Senior at **New York University**, pursuing a dual major in **Finance** from the Stern School of Business and **Data Science** from the Center for Data Science.
-My professional niche is being a business-oriented data scientist - enabled by my ability to merge my business acumen with quantitative data and modelling skills.
+My professional niche is being a business-oriented data scientist - enabled by my ability to merge my business acumen with quantitative, data and modelling skills.

 💡 **What I Do**
 Congruent to my education, I professionally thrive at the intersection of business and technology, utilizing data-science as a decision-making tool to steer business.
 My journey in data science stems from a strong desire to structurally solve complex problems and translate technical solutions into tangible business value.